 TIP: Many of the tasks you do with formatting buttons can also be done with keyboard shortcuts.
 For a list of keyboard shortcuts, see the Keyboard Shortcuts article.

-- Date formatting and the thousands and decimal separators for numbers are controlled by the Language (Country) settings in your account settings.
-To change these setting, use the instructions in the Change the Language and Date Format article.
+- The thousands and decimal separators for numbers are controlled by the Language (Country) settings in your Regional Preferences.
+To change these setting, use the instructions in the Change the Language and Date Notation article.

 - Column headers are always formatted in white, bold text with a grey background.
 You cannot change this style.

 - Formatting will be automatically applied to a cell if it's directly above, below, or between two cells that contain the same formatting and are on the same indent level.
 You can learn more on this in our Auto-Fill Formatting and Formulas article.